 Asbestos exposure can lead to mesothelioma cancer, a fatal type of lung cancer with an average life expectancy of 18 months.
 Mesothelioma symptoms are often confused with bronchitis and pneumonia, and unfortunately, the symptoms do not manifest until it is too late.
 It can take between 20 and 50 years before a victim even knows that they have the deadly disease.

-If you believe you have suffered asbestos exposure, contact a Virginia mesothelioma lawyer at Koonz, McKenney, Johnson, DePaolis & Lightfoot right away for a free consultation.
-Peter DePaolis is an experienced Virginia mesothelioma attorney who can help you recover money to pay the medical bills associated with mesothelioma.
+If you believe you have suffered asbestos exposure, contact a Northern Virginia mesothelioma lawyer at Koonz, McKenney, Johnson & DePaolis right away for a free consultation.
+Peter DePaolis is an experienced Northern Virginia mesothelioma attorney who can help you recover money to pay the medical bills associated with mesothelioma.